 In a recent meta-analysis, Hawkes et al. (2006) summarized 16S ribosomal DNA (bacterial rDNA) data from 13 papers examining rhizospheres of two woody dicots, nine herbaceous dicots, and three grasses.
-At least 35 taxonomic orders of bacteria were present, including abundant Proteobacteria (often $\gamma$ -Proteobacteria, PCR: polymerase chain reaction
+At least 35 taxonomic orders of bacteria were present, including abundant Proteobacteria (often γ -Proteobacteria,

-Table 1 Strengths and limitations s of methods commonl y used for anal yzing microbial diversity a 2
+PCR: polymerase chain reaction

-Strengths Limitations PCR-based methods: DGGE, RFLP, and related techniques (2001; Smalla et al. 1998, 2001; Spiegelman et al. 2005) (Acinas et al. 2005; Blackwood & Paul 2003; Marschner et al. -Amenable to high throughput analysis -Subject to PCR biases -Rapid and relatively easy to implement -Relatively insensitive; phylotypes must be present at $>1-5\%$ in order to be reliably analyzed -A single band (phylotype) may represent more than one microbial species or type PCR-based methods: sequencing of amplified genes (Hong et al. 2006, Thompson et al. 2005) -Can give a detailed picture of the diversity and contents of an amplified rhizosphere library -Labor intensive; small numbers of samples analyzed -Subject to PCR biases FISH (fluorescent in situ hybridization) (Spiegelman et al. 2005, Zwirglmaier 2005) -Can be used to visualize the location and prevalence of microbial species, or other taxonomic groups, at the single-cell level -Can be used to enumerate cells in samples -Cells erroneously missed or labeled when probe is not universal or specific enough, respectively -Background fluorescence can make visualizing labeled cells difficult -Can be hard to detect labeled cells that constitute a small fraction of the community Culturing (Ferrari et al. 2005, Joseph et al. 2003, Zengler et a 1.
-2002) -Straightforward if methods for selective culturing of desired organisms exist -Most rhizosphere microbes are currently not culturable (but methods development is underway) Metagenomics (Daniel 2005, Handelsman 2004, Rondon et a 1.
-2000) -Sequence information gained from large sections of environmental DNA, even whole genomes in some cases -Large cloned fragments can be used for the isolation of new enzymes or microbial products -Time consuming and expensive -Cannot reconstruct large genomic contigs from organisms that are not highly represented in the environmental DNA -Subject to DNA isolation, cloning, and expression biases PLFA (Bossio et al. 1998, Spiegelman et al. 2005) -Rapid and inexpensive -Provides limited taxonomic information -Lipid profiles of single species can be influenced by environmental conditions aReferences are generally to papers that give an overview of each technique or discuss its strengths or limitations.
-Also included are references that highlight soil or rhizosphere biology.
-Spiegelman et al. (2005) provide an excellent overview.
+Table 1 Strengths and limitations of methods commonly used for analyzing microbial diversity^a

-though $\alpha$ - and $\beta$ -Proteobacteria also were present), gram-positive members of the CFB (Cytophaga-Flavobacterium-Bacteroides) group, and smatterings of Actinobacteria among others.
+Strengths Limitations PCR-based methods: DGGE, RFLP, and related techniques (2001; Smalla et al. 1998, 2001; Spiegelman et al. 2005) Acinas et al. 2005; Blackwood & Paul 2003; Marschner et al. -Amenable to high throughput analysis -Subject to PCR biases -Rapid and relatively easy to implement -Relatively insensitive; phylotypes must be present at $>1-5\%$ in order to be reliably analyzed -A single band (phylotype) may represent more than one microbial species or type PCR-based methods: sequencing of amplified genes (Hong et -Can give a detailed picture of the diversity and contents of an amplified rhizosphere library -Labor intensive; small numbers of samples analyzed -Subject to PCR biases FISH (fluorescent in situ hybridization) (Spiegelman et al. 20 05, Zwirglmaier 2005) -Can be used to visualize the location and prevalence of microbial species, or other taxonomic groups, at the single-cell level -Can be used to enumerate cells in samples -Cells erroneously missed or labeled when probe is not universal or specific enough, respectively -Background fluorescence can make visualizing labeled cells difficult -Can be hard to detect labeled cells that constitute a small fraction of the community Culturing (Ferrari et al. 2005, Joseph et al. 2003, Zengler et a · -Most rhizosphere microbes are currently not culturable (but methods development is underway) Metagenomics (Daniel 2005, Handelsman 2004, Rondon et a 1.
+2000) -Sequence information gained from large sections of environmental DNA, even whole genomes in some cases -Large cloned fragments can be used for the isolation of new enzymes or microbial products -Time consuming and expensive -Cannot reconstruct large genomic contigs from organisms that are not highly represented in the environmental DNA -Subject to DNA isolation, cloning, and expression biases PLFA (Bossio et al. 1998, Spiegelman et al. 2005) -Rapid and inexpensive -Provides limited taxonomic information -Lipid profiles of single species can be influenced by environmental conditions though α - and β -Proteobacteria also were present), gram-positive members of the CFB (Cytophaga-Flavobacterium-Bacteroides) group, and smatterings of Actinobacteria among others.
 Known capabilities of these groups hint at complex rhizosphere biogeochemistry; methanotrophy, nitrification, and diazotrophy are known in Proteobacteria, and the CFB group can use complex substrates (Hawkes et al. 2006).
 How biodiversity affects ecosystem function is a continuing debate (e.g., Coleman & Whitman 2005, Fitter et al. 2005 for comment and review); causal links between the diversity of soil organisms present and variation in soil function are very difficult to establish, in part because rhizosphere organisms detected using 16S or 18S rDNA are not necessarily active.
 As techniques to purify and amplify mRNA from soils improve, identification of the active members of the rhizosphere community, and their functional gene expression, will become more tractable.